paritytech/jsonrpsee/README.md

 ## Under development

-The library is still under development and do not use in production.
+The library is still under development; do not use in production.

 ## Sub-projects
 - [jsonrpsee-http-client](./http-client) [![crates.io][ws-client-image]][ws-client-url]